 It depends where you are buying it from.
-If in Iceland it takes couple of days or maybe a week with a change of registration.
-If you buy it in Europe it maybe from several days to month.
+If in Iceland it takes a couple of days or maybe a week with a change of registration.
+If you buy it in Europe it may be from several days to a month.
 You should keep in mind that when you buying a plane, you would have a mechanic look carefully through logbooks and check if everything has been done as it should.
-That is one part of pre-buy procedure.
-Then, depending if you going to fly over or containing, it would be those days of transport.
+That is one part of the pre-buy procedure.
+Then, depending on if you going to fly over or containing, it would be those days of transport.
 If you make a deal it can take you a couple of weeks maybe.

 How the number of pilots in AOPA Iceland changes last years?

 We are now around 160.
 We were 120 just about a year ago, so, we’ve expanded just a little.
 The numbers are growing, the activity is growing and the number of planes is growing.
 And to add, the fleet is getting younger, as pilots are buying newer planes.